lawrie/MuraxArduino/README.md

 There is currently a single UART peripheral that maps to the Blackice USB 2 connector on pins 85 and 88.
 It is accesssed using the Arduino Serial class.
 There is no flow control.

-The UART peripheral is implemented by the spinal.lib UartCtrl.
+The UART peripheral uses the [spinal.lib implementation](https://github.com/SpinalHDL/SpinalHDL/tree/dev/lib/src/main/scala/spinal/lib/com/uart).

 #### MachineTimer